NaClTeam/ubuntu-androidbuild/README.md

-# docker-ubuntu-systemd
+# ubuntu-androidbuild

-A Docker image based on `ubuntu` that runs `systemd` with a minimal set of services.
+A Ubuntu 20.04 Docker image for building Android with systemd.

-Intended for use testing Ansible roles with Molecule

 **Development use only.
 Do not use in production!**

-## Supported tags

-* `20.04`

 ## But why?